-Cricket Wales are delighted to introduce a number of bursary schemes, to reinforce our strong commitment to assisting our promising regional players in their endeavours.
-The bursaries have been been assembled through a combination of previously unused reserves from dissolved regions, and direct Cricket Wales funding.
+Cricket Wales are delighted to offer a number of bursary schemes, to reinforce our strong commitment to assisting our promising regional players in their endeavours.
+The bursaries have been been assembled through a combination of previously unused reserves from dissolved regions, direct Cricket Wales funding and external sponsorship.

 How does it work?